Posted in Blog on July 21, 2017

 Colorado is home to fifty-four 14,000-foot+ peaks.
 As you can probably guess, that’s where the “14ers club” name originated.
 Natives and tourists alike strive to hike all of these mountains for bragging rights and personal achievement, but not everyone is cut out for these strenuous hikes.
 If you decide to take on the challenge, know your limits and put safety first.
 That’s the easiest way to avoid injuries.
 Furthermore, you should wear proper hiking boots to avoid sprained ankles; carry more than enough water to prevent dehydration; bring protein-filled snacks to sustain you throughout the journey.
 If you compromise your well-being just to reach the top, you’ll miss out on the other wondrous things Colorado has to offer.

 No matter what you decide to do while vacationing, keep these bits of advice in mind.
 You’ll set yourself up for an amazing trip filled with irreplaceable memories.
-On the other hand, if you do find yourself in a bit of trouble while traveling in Colorado, don’t hesitate to discuss your situation with the best personal injury lawyer in the state.
+On the other hand, if you do find yourself in a bit of trouble while traveling in Colorado, don’t hesitate to discuss your situation Boulder’s best personal injury lawyers.
 Whether you are dealing with a claim for personal injury or an automobile accident, make sure to consult a reputable lawyer who has your best interests in mind.